ryujinscales/headerfiles.vim/README.md

 # Headerfiles.vim
-I believe in the motto "Be simple, Be lazy" and hence, this fast as HELL and simple plugin was born for lazy people that appends a certain set of header files when &lt;LEADER>ih or <C-I> is pressed
+I believe in the motto "Be simple, Be lazy" and hence, this fast as HELL and simple plugin was born for lazy people that appends a certain set of header files when &lt;LEADER>ih is pressed

 ## ⚠ This plugin is not under development and is extremely simple.
 Please do not expect us to update this plugin anytime soon ⚠